 Graduating students within the honors program complete an undergraduate thesis in order to graduate with honors.
-Students choose a topic that relevant to their major and examines that topic thoroughly, finding applications to real life.
+Students choose a topic that is relevant to their major and examine that topic thoroughly, finding applications to real life.

 Alongside the written thesis, students also present their findings to their fellow honors students and their professors on Research Day.

 This year’s Research Day took place Friday, Apr.
 13 in the Wabash Building.
 Undergraduate honors students also frequently attend in order to get an idea of what to expect in their last few semesters of the honors program.